Run owner-held inventory without spreadsheets, handoffs, or guesswork.

 - Data import path included during migration

-- Live operations wallboard for the office
+- Live operations wallboard for stuck work, variances, and pending handoffs

 Built for small warehouses that hold other people's inventory.